The NAPA Way – transparency

 I claim that transparency of information is the key to succeeding in a self-managed organization.
-This transparency improves the trust, responsibility-taking, awareness, and business-thinking.
+This transparency improves trust, responsibility-taking, awareness, and business-thinking.
 All-in-all, it enables better decision-making.
-Accessibility and transparency of information has proven to be even more critical lately, when the whole company has been working remotely due to the COVID-19 outbreak.
+Accessibility and transparency of information have proven to be even more critical lately when the whole company has been working remotely due to the COVID-19 outbreak.

 What was discussed in the Board of Directors’ meeting – I’ll check the meeting notes

 I want to highlight one decision that doesn’t sound that remarkable but has proven to be an essential one.
 One person in NAPA’s Systems Team initiated the decision and suggested moving NAPA Intranet to the Confluence platform.
 Thanks to Confluence, all the information in our Intranet can now be easily accessed, commented, edited, and followed by anybody very quickly and easily.
 This was a significant step towards transparency, as well as towards the removal of approvals and control.

 So, what kind of information do we have in NAPA Intranet?
 Naturally, all our instructions, processes, strategies, guidelines, and internal blogs can be found there.
 However, the leading pieces of information from the transparency point-of-view are all the meeting notes and decision documentation.
 By all the meeting notes, I mean all the meeting notes.
 There you can find the meeting notes from the NAPA Board of Directors’, Steering Team’s, and all other teams’ and business units’ meetings, as well as customer and partner meetings.
 Most of the sessions are also recorded, and the recordings are available for all Naparians.

 I have an important decision to make – I need advice from my colleagues